-- Hr.
-Lecture (L) per week 1 credit
+- ➢ Hr.
+Lecture (L) per week - 1 credit

-- Hr.
-Tutorial (T) per week 1 credit
+- ➢ Hr.
+Tutorial (T) per week - 1 credit

-- Hr.
-Practical (P) per week 0.5 credits
+- ➢ Hr.
+Practical (P) per week - 0.5 credits

-6. Programme Pattern:
+6. Programme Pattern

-- a) Total duration of the of B. Tech (Regular) Programme is four academic years - b) Each Academic year of study is divided into Two Semesters. - c) Minimum number of instruction days in each semester is 90. - d) Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - e) The total credits for the Programme is 160.0
+- i.
+Total duration of the of B. Tech (Regular) Programme is four (three for lateral entry) academic years - ii.
+Each Academic year of study is divided in to two semesters.

-- f) Athree-week induction program is mandatory for all first year UG students and shall be conducted as per AICTE/UGC/APSCHE guidelines. - g) Student is introduced to "Choice Based Credit System (CBCS)". - h) A pool of interdisciplinary and job-oriented mandatory skill courses which are relevant to the industry are integrated into the curriculum of concerned branch of engineering (total five skill courses: two basic level skill courses, one on soft skills and other two on advanced level skill courses) - i) A student has to register for all courses in a semester. - j) All the registered credits will be considered for the calculation of final CGPA. - k) Each semester has 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
-Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as indicated by UGC and course structure as suggested by AICTE are followed. - A 10 months industry/field mandatory internship, both industry and social, during the summer vacation and also in the final semester to acquire the skills required for job and make engineering graduates to connect with the needs of the industry and society at large. - m) All the students shall be mandatorily registered for NCC, NSS activities and Community Service Project as per the Government and University norms. - n) Courses like Environmental Science, Human Values, Ethics, Indian Constitution, Essence of Indian Traditional Knowledge etc., shall be included in the curriculum as non-credit mandatory courses.
-Environmental Science is to be offered compulsorily as mandatory course for all branches. - n) Each college shall assign a faculty advisor/mentor after admission to each student or group of students from same department to provide guidance in courses registration/career growth/ placements/opportunities for higher studies/GATE/other competitive exams etc.
+- iii.
+Minimum number of instruction days in each semester is 90. - iv.
+Grade points, based on percentage of marks awarded for each course will form the basis for calculation of SGPA (Semester Grade Point Average) and CGPA (Cumulative Grade Point Average). - v.
+The total credits for the Programme are 160. - vi.
+A three-week induction program is mandatory for all first year UG students (Physical activity, Creative Arts, Universal Human Values, Literary, Proficiency Modules, Lectures by Eminent People, Visits to local Areas, Familiarization to Dept./Branch & Innovations etc.,) and shall be conducted as per AICTE/UGC/APSCHE guidelines. - vii.
+Student is introduced to "Choice Based Credit System (CBCS)". - viii.
+A pool of interdisciplinary and job-oriented mandatory skill courses which are relevant to the industry are integrated into the curriculum of concerned branch of engineering (total five skill courses: two basic level skill courses, one on soft skills and other two on advanced level skill courses) - ix.
+A student has to register for all courses in a semester. - x.
+All the registered credits will be considered for the calculation of final CGPA. - xi.
+Each semester has Continuous Internal Evaluation (CIE) and Semester End Examination (SEE).
+Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as indicated by UGC and course structure as suggested by AICTE are followed. - xii.
+A 10 months industry/field mandatory internship, both industry and social, during the summer vacation and also in the final semester to acquire the skills required for job and make engineering graduates to connect with the needs of the industry and society at large. - xiii.
+All students shall be mandatorily registered for NCC/NSS activities.
+A student will be required to participate in an activity for two hours in a week during second and third semesters.
+Grade shall be awarded as Satisfactory or Unsatisfactory in the mark sheet on the basis of participation, attendance, performance and behavior.
+If a student gets an unsatisfactory Grade, he/she shall repeat the above activity in the subsequent years, in order to complete the degree requirements. - xiv.
+Courses like Environmental Sciences, Human Values, Ethics, Indian Constitution, Essence of Indian Traditional Knowledge etc., shall be included in the curriculum as non-credit mandatory courses.
+Environmental Sciences is to be offered compulsorily as mandatory course for all branches.
+A student has to secure 40% of the marks allotted in the internal evaluation for passing the course.
+No marks or letter grade shall be allotted for all mandatory non-credit courses. - xv.
+College shall assign a faculty advisor/mentor after admission to each student or group of students from same department to provide guidance in courses registration/career growth/placements/opportunities for higher studies / GATE / other competitive exams etc.